Diverse market models of competing Brownian particles with splits and mergers: Proofs

 \section{Proofs}

-\subsection{Subexponential Tail}
+\subsection{Subexponential tail}

-We state and prove the following crucial Proposition: the distribution of the maximum number of companies over any finite time-interval has a tail which is lighter than any exponential tail.
+We state and prove the following crucial proposition.
+This result postulates that the distribution of the maximum number of companies over any finite time-interval has a tail which is lighter than that of any exponential distribution.

-\begin{prop} Under Assumptions 1-5, for any $T \in ( 0, \infty)$ we have:
+\begin{prop} Under Assumptions \ref{condition}--\ref{ass5}, for any $T \in( 0, \infty )$, we have